 - Tracing and Mapping Family Histories Across the Color Line

-Each conference host committee may suggest narrowly defined topics relevant to the conference theme or the AAHGS Mission ...for more info.
+Each conference host committee may suggest narrowly defined topics relevant to the conference theme or the AAHGS Mission.

 AAHGS will provide:

-- An honorarium of $100-$125 for each lecture or workshop session; if a presentation or workshop is conducted by more than one person, the honorarium will be divided among the speakers.
-(To be eligible for the $125 payment which includes a $25 incentive, all required information must be presented and accepted by the 11:59 PM on the last day of registration)
+- An honorarium of $125 for each lecture or workshop session; if a presentation or workshop is conducted by more than one person, the honorarium will be divided among the presenters.

-- Promotion of the presenter and their lecture in internal and external conference materials, subject to consideration of the Conference Proceedings in the AAHGS Journal.
+- Promotion of the presenter and their lecture in internal and external conference materials, as well as subject to consideration to the Conference Proceedings in the AAHGS Journal.

 Conference speakers will: